 89. Must we desire to be satisfied?

 90. Must we be sexual to be satisfied?

-91. Abstinence is not any concept of philosophy, since the conviction is merely religious in practice.
+91. Abstinence is not any concept of philosophy, because the conviction is merely religious in practice.

 92. To refrain from any sexual need is to constrain the natural proclivity for human satisfaction.

 93. The Oracle considers this drastic measure, as an abominable contradiction, against the natural disposition of mankind.